eliza-wollinger/eliza-wollinger/README.md

 -->
 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hello+there!+🖖)](https://git.io/typing-svg)

 I'm a passionate software developer with a diverse background.
-While I haven't completed my degree yet, I have pursued two faculties: mechanical engineering and software engineering.
+While I haven't completed my degree yet, but I study mechanical and software engineering.
 I love developing new solutions in creative ways and have experience with Python, MatLAB and databases.
 I also have knowledge in JavaScript, as well as a background in design, UI/UX, and marketing.

 Let's embark on coding adventures together! ✨